boldflight/BibleConverter/test_EPUB/output/isa.md

 driven on by wind sent from the Lord.
 [20] “A protector comes to Zion, to those in Jacob who repent of their rebellious deeds,” says the Lord.
-[21] “As for me, this is my promise to them,” says the Lord.
-“My Spirit, who is upon you, and my words, which I have placed in your mouth, will not depart from your mouth or from the mouths of your children and descendants from this time forward,” says the Lord.
+[21] “As for me, this is my promise to them,” says the **Lord**.
+“My Spirit, who is upon you, and my words, which I have placed in your mouth, will not depart from your mouth or from the mouths of your children and descendants from this time forward,” says the **Lord**.

 ## Chapter 60